bmlt-enabled/nacc-ios-RETIRED/README.md

 OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF
 CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-CHANGELIST
--
-***Version 4.0.0.2004* ** *- TBD*

-- Cleaned up the documentation for 100% Jazzy.
-- Refactoring to conform to the same basic coding style as other apps.

-***Version 4.0.0.2003* ** *- August 24, 2019*

-- Updated Complication Images.
-- Added a textual component to the Graphic Bezel complication.

-***Version 4.0.0.2002* ** *- August 24, 2019*

-- Updated Complication Images.

-***Version 4.0.0.2001* ** *- August 24, 2019*

-- Fixed an issue where you could get a "0 day" response to one day clean.
-- Changed the complication icons.

-***Version 4.0.0.2000* ** *- August 23, 2019*

-- Updated to Swift 5.
-- Complete rewrite in many places.
-The look and feel has changed, and it is a lot simpler.
-- Adds a simple Watch app that reports the results on your wrist.

-***Version 3.3.0.3000* ** *- September 19, 2017*

-- Official release.

-***Version 3.3.0.2000* ** *- September 13, 2017*
-- Added the two new keytags (5 and 15 years).
-- Updated to the latest iOS and Xcode versions.
-Base version is now 10.0.
-- Darkened the text to improve readability.
-- First beta release.

-***Version 3.2.0.3000* ** *- November 14, 2016*
-- This adds a new switch that allows the keytag display to be disabled.

-***Version 3.1.0.3000* ** *- September 22, 2016*
-- This implements the new Swift 3 language.
-- Added the new 10,000 days and 30-year tags.
-- It now remembers the last date entered.
-- The keychain now scrolls to the end when the result is announced.

-***Version 3.0.0.3000* ** *- July 15, 2015*
-- This reflects a complete, top-to-bottom rewrite of the app.
-- It has been rewritten in Swift, Apple's new programming language.